R0N3ldrt/AIS_MAI/README.md

 Explainable Artificial Intelligence DEMO

-Pre-requirements:
+Pre-requirements (libraries):

-- installed shap
+- shap
-- installed lime
+- lime
-- installed interpret
+- interpret
+- pandas
+- sklearn

 Under the DEMO 1 file we presend three of the most common python libraries fro Explainable AI (XAI).
 The libraries presented are the following: